 NEVER give out or transmit personal information of students, parents, or co-workers.

-Don’t take information you may receive through social networking (such as e-mail addresses, customer names or telephone numbers) and assume it’s the most up-to-date or correct.
+Do not take information you may receive through social networking (such as e-mail addresses, customer names or telephone numbers) and assume it is the most up-to-date or correct.

 Always respect the privacy of the school community members.